Best Air Fryer of 2021

 Analysis and Test Results

-Air fryers are a somewhat niche kitchen appliance, but in some specific situations they can be quite useful.
-Our testing has parsed out the specific pros and cons of each model, and can help you decide whether or not each would be a worthwhile addition to your kitchen.
+Though air fryers may seem like a niche kitchen appliance, they can be quite useful in some situations.
+Our testing tried to parse out each model's specific pros and cons.
+We hope it will help you decide whether or not an air fryer would be a worthwhile addition to your kitchen.

 Related: Buying Advice for Air Fryers

-Remember that most of them sell for well below their list price.
-The GoWISE USA 3.7 Quart Programmable offers the best overall performance to price ratio.
-If you can stand to spend a little bit more, the Ninja 1550 Watt offers high-end performance for quite a reasonable price.
-Though it's expensive, the Breville Smart Oven Air is a great air fryer and offers about every other function you could ever want from an oven, and thus is well worth its high price if you're looking for an incredibly versatile kitchen appliance.
+The GoWISE USA Digital offers the best overall performance to price ratio that we've found.
+If you can stand to spend slightly more, the Instant Vortex Plus with Rotisserie offers high-end performance at a quite reasonable price.
+Though it's expensive, the Ninja Foodi Digital Oven is a great air fryer and offers about every other function you could ever want from a countertop oven.
+Thus, it's well worth the high price if you're looking for an incredibly versatile kitchen appliance.

-Cooking performance was both our most heftily weighted metric, and where we spent the majority of our testing time.
-In order to find the best fryer for every dish, we made sweet potato fries, onion rings, doughnuts, chicken breast, and frozen tater tots.
-We prepped all of these foods in the same way with the same ingredients, then made them in each fryer all at the same time.
-This allowed us to compare freshly prepared treats from each model, one right after the other.
-We specifically scored each model on how well and evenly they were able to crisp the outsides of foods, and how well cooked the insides were.
-All did a reasonable job, but some were clearly better than others.
+For obvious reasons, the cooking performance had the largest impact on overall scores and was also where we spent most of our testing time.
+We cooked onion rings, sweet potato fries, chicken breast, doughnuts, and frozen tater tots to find the best fryer for every dish.
+We prepped all of these foods in the same way with the same ingredients, then made them in each fryer simultaneously.
+This allowed us to compare freshly prepared treats from each appliance, one right after the other.
+We specifically scored each model based on if the insides were well cooked and how well and evenly the foods' outsides were crisped.
+All models did a reasonable job, but some were clearly better than others.

-Also earning an 8 out of 10, the Best Buy winning GoWISE 3.7 Quart produced some of the crispier sweet potato fries in our testing, and made the best overall onion rings.
-It struggled a bit with more substantial foods, particularly chicken, but in general was able to produce an appetizing dish no matter the contents.
+Also earning a well-deserving higher score is the GoWISE Digital.
+It produced some of the crispier sweet potato fries in our testing and made the best overall onion rings.
+It struggled a bit with more substantial foods, particularly chicken, but in general, it produced an appetizing dish no matter the contents.

-Rounding out the 8 out of 10 group, the BLACK+DECKER Purifry's onion rings earned all of the superlatives on our score sheet.
-It also made the best chicken breast of all the machines, with the results getting about as close to perfectly roasted chicken as one could hope.
-It also excelled at getting tater tots crispy, but its results in our sweet potato fry and doughnut tests were somewhat lacking.
+The top performers are the Black + Decker Purifry and the TaoTronics XL 6qt.
+The Purifry's onion rings earned all of the superlatives.
+It also made the best chicken breast of all the machines, with the results about as close to perfectly roasted chicken as one could hope.
+It also excelled at making tater tots crispy, but its results in our sweet potato fry and doughnut tests were somewhat lacking.

-Our tests proved that non-dedicated air fryers can also produce great air frying results, as both the Breville Smart Oven Air (toaster oven) and the Ninja Foodi (pressure cooker) earned 7 out of 10 in our cooking metric.
-The Smart Oven performed well across the board, falling just short of earning a "best of the best" moniker for everything from onion rings to chicken.
-The Foodi made excellent doughnuts and onion rings, and pulled more crispiness out of sweet potato fries than most other machines.
-However, it struggled a but with chicken breast, making things taste a bit dry and overdone.
+Our tests proved that non-dedicated air fryers could also produce great air frying results, as both the Ninja Foodi Deluxe (pressure cooker) and the Breville Smart Oven Air (toaster oven) earned runner-up scores in our cooking metric.
+The Smart Oven performed well across the board, falling short of earning "best of the best" accolades for everything from chicken to onion rings.
+The Foodi made excellent onion rings and doughnuts and added more crispiness to sweet potato fries than most other machines.
+However, it struggled a bit with chicken breast, leaving things tasting a bit dry and overdone.

-We paid attention to three things: intuitiveness of the user interface, ease to load, unload, and shake the frying basket, and how much each model can adjust to different types of food (essentially how many cooking settings are offered).
+To assess user-friendliness, we paid attention to a few things: the user interface's intuitiveness; ease of loading, unloading, and shaking the frying basket; and how much each model can adjust to different types of food (essentially, how many cooking settings are offered).

-The Ninja 1550 Watt provided the most intuitive user experience in our tests, largely thanks to simple and straightforward control panel adorned with an easy to read LCD screen.
-A frying basket that easily slides in and out using just one hand is the cherry on top.
+The Instant Vortex Plus provides a seamless user experience.
+The control panel is streamlined and intuitive, making selecting a temperature, cooking mode, and cooking time easy.
+The fry tray slides in and out easily so you can shake items mid-cook with a single hand.
+The Ninja supplied one of the most intuitive user experiences in our tests, largely thanks to a simple control panel adorned with an easy-to-read LCD screen.
+A frying basket that can slide in and out using just one hand is the cherry on top.

-Most of the models we tested fell into the 7 out of 10 range fo user friendliness.
+Most of the models that we tested receive runner-up scores for user-friendliness, like the Ultrean, Cosori 1700W, Ninja Foodi, and the Black + Decker.
 For the most part, these machines offer intuitive user experiences with just one or two minor annoyances.